kranux/deno-nodejs-shared-code/README.md

 ## Intro

-In this repo I will document my adventures by trying to share some code / modules between [Deno](https://deno.land/) and [Node.js](https://nodejs.org/).
+In this repo I documented my short adventure by sharing some code / modules between [Deno](https://deno.land/) and [Node.js](https://nodejs.org/).

 First of all, I am really happy to find out that Deno - new generation server side JavaScript / TypeScript runtime finally reached version 1.0!

 I really like Node.js and use it for some small personal and work related projects since [v 0.10.xx](https://nodejs.org/en/download/releases/), which is quite a lot in web years.

-And I really enjoy coding with [TypeScript](https://www.typescriptlang.org/) and use it pretty heavily since Angular v2.0.
+In addition to that I really enjoy coding with [TypeScript](https://www.typescriptlang.org/) and use it pretty heavily since Angular v2.0.

+During my experiments I was looking for some easy setup to start writing TypeScript with Node.js, but unfortunately nothing satisfied me, so Deno looked like an ideal tool to try next.

 ## Adventure